DDiren/Learning-Curve-C-/README.md

 # Learning-Curve-C-
-Balldrop assumes there is no athmosphere present.
+//Balldrop assumes there is no athmosphere present.